 American Honors at Ivy Tech is a competitive program, with admissions rates comparable to selective 4-year colleges and universities.
 Strong candidates will have demonstrated a high level of motivation and ability through a combination of academic achievement, extracurricular and/or work involvement, and leadership activity.
 We look holistically at applications and do not accept or reject candidates based solely on GPA cutoffs; nonetheless, competitive candidates will typically have a very strong academic record.
 Students do not have to be recent high school graduates to qualify.
 We look specifically for candidates who have overcome significant obstacles – or achieved accomplishments – through hard work, “grit,” and strength of character.
 If you believe you have ability to thrive in our honors community, we encourage you to apply.

 American Honors at Ivy Tech expects to accept approximately 400 students for the Fall 2013 class across three Ivy Tech campuses: Indianapolis, Fort Wayne, and Lafayette.
-Because enrollment will be limited, we strongly encourage prospective students to apply before the March 17 priority application deadline.
+Because enrollment will be limited, we strongly encourage prospective students to apply before the final July 31st, 2013 application deadline.
 All students who apply by the deadline are guaranteed consideration for admission.
 There will be rolling admissions after the deadline, but it is expected to be more competitive.

 Yes.
 Any qualified student with fewer than 30 credits is encouraged to apply.
 Students with more than 30 credits could possibly still be a fit for the program, but it will depend on which courses have been completed and the courses required for transfer into four-year programs the student is considering.